17:25 Newcastle Fri 25 October 2019

 Log in for access to this exclusive content.

-Simon Holt has been in sparkling tipping form of late and he has two selections picked out for Friday's action at Sandown.
+Simon Holt has been in sizzling form with his big-race tips and has two more selections for Friday's action at Cheltenham.